venenux/alpine-wiki/documents/server-alpine-apache2-professional.md

 For testing open a browser and go to `http://<webserveripaddres>` and you will see "it works".
 The "webserveripaddres" are the ip address of your setup/server machine.

-**WARNING**: alpine packagers are a mess, the apache2 default configuration is not ordened so all the conf files under `/etc/apache2/conf.d/` will be loaded with no specific order.
+> **Warning** : alpine packagers are a mess, the apache2 default configuration is not ordened so all the conf files under `/etc/apache2/conf.d/` will be loaded with no specific order.

 ### Controlling Apache2